zkutalik/ssimp_software/README.md

 ### Compile from source

+Check your gcc version with `gcc --version`.
+It needs to be 5.0.0 or higher.

 Mac user?
 You need to install GSL: `brew install gsl`.

 (1) Download the zip file and unpack the zip file (or clone the github folder)